xconsau/tx2goadb/readme.md

 TX to GlyphOrderAndAliasDB
 ===============================================

-tx2goadb is a small script for stripping raw dump data of tx tool in ADFDKO.
+tx2goadb is a small script for stripping raw dump data of the [tx tool](https://ccjktype.fonts.adobe.com/2012/04/tx.html) of [AFDKO](https://adobe-type-tools.github.io/afdko/AFDKO-Overview.html).
 This script was created to generate a format as required in GlyphOrderAndAliasDB file for adding OpenType features to a font file.

 The [AFDKO](https://adobe-type-tools.github.io/afdko/AFDKO-Overview.html) is a set of tools for building OpenType font files from PostScript and TrueType font data.